dm-guy/utm-alternative/README.md

 <h6>Updates</h6>

+AUG 19 2024<br />
+Code update, removed deprecated method (toGMTString) and added "Secure" to the cookie for HTTPS.

 AUG 19 2016<br />
 <b>Release 2.0:</b> Thanks bobbylechuga and svensson-david for additions and inspiration.<br />
 -Support using utm_campaign tags as requested <br />